 About Toilet Replacement Parts

 PlumbersStock we offer a wide range of toilet parts from your favorite brands (Sloan, Toto, American Standard, etc.).
 Every toilet has three main systems that work together: the bowl siphon, the flush mechanism, and the refill mechanism.
-In order for the toilet to perform these functions, you need up-to-date toilet parts:
+For the toilet to perform these functions, you need up-to-date toilet parts:

-• Wax rings and bolts and caps for mounting the bowl and tank.
+- Wax rings, bolts, and caps are used to mount the bowl and tank.

 How Does a Toilet Work?